robi29/GTA-IV-Shaders/README.md

 - cascadeConvert
     - Fixed the issue when improper shadow was drawn on water surface or some textures at particular camera angles (thanks to Parallellines)
+    - Removed improper blur before the shadowmap is sampled by lighting (kudos to Parallellines)

 - deferred_lighting
     - Slightly increased shadows draw distance